Wapaul1/ray/doc/using-ray-with-tensorflow.md

 ## Complete Example

 Putting this all together, we would first create the graph on each worker using environment variables.
-Within the environment variables, we would define `get_weights` and `set_weights` methods.
+Within the environment variables, we would use the `get_weights` and `set_weights` methods of the `TensorflowVariables`.
 We would then use those methods to ship the weights (as lists of numpy arrays) between the processes without shipping the actual TensorFlow graphs, which are much more complex Python objects.
+Note that we use a tensorflow variable scope in the environment variables since there might be tensorflow variables declared beforehand that cause the names you use to be different than on the workers.
+We then pass in the prefix to TensorFlowVariables so it can properly decode the variable names.

 ```python
 import tensorflow as tf